UPACM/algolympics-site/src/2024/data/mechanics.md

 It is forbidden to use someone else's code and to communicate about the problems with anyone apart from your own team members.

 All programming languages supported by Codeforces are allowed for the Online Elimination Round.
-Note, however, that the languages available for the Online Final Round will be limited to C++, Java, and Python 3 (details seen below under "Contest Environment").
+Note, however, that the languages available for the In-Person Final Round will be limited to C++, Java, and Python 3 (details seen below under "Contest Environment").

 Clarifications pertaining to the problems must be filed by the contestant using the clarification system made available in Codeforces.